CiscoDevNet/awesome-xapi/README.md

 ## Code samples

-*Basic samples to end-to-end applications illustrating the xAPI capabilities.*
+*From basic examples to end-to-end applications illustrating the xAPI capabilities.*

 * HttpFeedback
    * [codec-dashboard](https://github.com/gsheppar/codec-dashboard) - Web dashboard to display/alert on codec information (by gsheppar).